 Includes a two-hour video presentation and PDFs of the course supplementary material and slide handout.
-The research paper is freely available here.

 Please note there may be a delay for a couple of hours before you are able to access the course because we have to confirm receipt of payment for each order before completing the purchase.